apnit/TicTacToe-Minecraft/plugins/MohammadAsadpour/README.md

 #### Starting the game (/challenge "anotherPlayer") -> (/accept) or (/deny)

-To start the game, use the command ( /challenge <anotherPlayer> ), and call another player.
+To start the game, use the command ( /challenge "anotherPlayer" ), and call another player.

         NOTE: In order to be able to call the /challenge command, your surrounding area must be empty.